binny1024/Py3Demo/README.md

 ```
 3,isntall chromedriver

-I use chrome ,you you can download a driver depending your browser.
+I use chrome ,you can download a driver depending your browser.

 Chromedriver`s version must be same with your chrome browser version in you computer.